March 18, 2026

 This journey from then to now is what makes today's features so impressive:

-• Offline Processing: Early tools often had to send your voice to a server for processing.
-Modern apps like Paraspeech do it all on your device, which is a huge win for privacy.
+• Local-First Processing: Early tools often had to send your voice to a server for processing.
+Modern apps like Paraspeech offer local modes that keep audio and text on your Mac, plus explicit cloud-backed modes when you choose them.

 • High Accuracy: The jump in AI capabilities has slashed error rates, making dictation a genuinely reliable alternative to typing, not just a novelty.